ishPLC/ishPLC/README.md

 - 👀 C++ programming: UI, HMI, DB, communications.
 - 🌱 I’m currently working as Electronics Engineer
 - 💞️ C++ PC Apps, software for PLC Arduino and AVR MC.
-- 📫 How to reach me: i s h p l c p r o g @ g m a i l . c o m
+- 📫 How to reach me: ishplcprog@gmail.com

 <!---
 ishPLC/ishPLC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.